BILL NUMBER: S825A

 become a producer of content and parents and other caretakers can easily

 upload videos of children, creating viral moments.
-Child Influencers, or

-film and television industry.
-With more parents and children creating
+dren working in the film and television industry.
+With more parents and

-lations to protect children against exploitation.
+need for regulations to protect children against exploitation.

-In 2016, Myka and James Stauffer rose to Internet fame as they chroni-
+In 2016, Myka and James Stauffer rose to internet fame as they chroni-

 cled their family's journey to adopt a special needs child named Huxley